brlndtech/Add-Users-Automatically-Into-ADDS/README.md

 .\setup.ps1
 ```

-**WARNING** : You need to be a local Administrator to run the program.
+**WARNING** : You need to be a local Administrator to run the program

+## prerequisite :

+A internet connexion for download the module NTFS-Security is required.
+Else, you need to install it manually before runing the program :)

 ## :point_right: Features & tools